Modelyze/morap/api/README.md

 This section contains the API for controlling the robotic arm as well as information on how it works so it can be ported to other platforms.

 ## Available Applications
 An API has been developed for a PIC32 processor, or more specifically the PIC32MX320F128 equipped on a uno32, an arduino compatible development board.
-This API can be found here [link to pic32 sub-catalog].
+This API can be found [here](./pic32).

 ## How it Works
 The communication protocol works on an I2C bus [link to wiki?], a serial communication protocol, running at 100 kHz.
 The I2C protocol is a single master protocol in which a master can initiate communication and write or request data from an addressable slave.
 The system can address up to 128 different units (but in practice some of these are reserved resulting in 112 practical addresses), allowing for many different subsystems to be included on the bus.